Analysys Mason Telecoms Summit 2020

 Two-day virtual event

-The summit agenda will feature keynote presentations and briefing sessions, and will be confirmed later in the year.
+The summit agenda featured keynote presentations and briefing sessions.

-Presentations will draw on detailed primary and secondary research.
+Presentations drew on detailed primary and secondary research.

 Telecoms operators, vendors, financial institutions, policymakers and regulators.